 Videos of the three-session Citizens Planning Academy are available online for those interested in getting a more in depth look at planning and zoning in Denver.
 Each video is one hour and thirty minutes long.

-This toolkit can help you get acquainted with and compile resources in your area ahead of a planning process.
+This toolkit will help you get acquainted with and compile resources in your area ahead of a planning process.

 A vision book will help document issues important to you or your organization, suggestions on how these issues can be addressed, your favorite and least favorite features of your neighborhood and your vision for these areas.